Michigan Murders: Witness testimony

 Three days after both counsels had begun introducing witnesses, Joan Goshe was called to testify on behalf of the prosecution.
 In response to questioning from prosecution attorneys, Goshe described how, on the afternoon of her disappearance, Beineman had informed her she had accepted a lift home from the man waiting outside her wig shop.
-When asked to formally identify the individual upon whose motorcycle she had observed waiting outside her shop, Goshe pointed directly at John Norman Collins.
+When asked to formally identify the individual upon whose motorcycle she had observed waiting outside her shop, Goshe pointed directly at Collins.
 The testimony of Joan Goshe was further supported by Patricia Spaulding, who testified as to having observed Collins for between three and four minutes as he had waited upon Washington Street for Beineman to return to his motorcycle, which she remained adamant had been a "well-kept" blue Triumph Bonneville with a square rear-view mirror.
 Spaulding further testified the timing of this sighting had been approximately 12:20 p.m.

 A Triumph Bonneville T120.
 Three witnesses testified as to Collins riding a distinctive blue chrome model of this motorcycle in the vicinity of Beineman's abduction on the third and fourth day of his trial.

 Although subject to intense cross-examination by Neil Fink as to the credibility of her testimony, Goshe remained insistent in her identification of Collins as being the individual who had waited for Beineman to return to his motorcycle.
 In an effort to discredit Goshe's testimony, Fink diverted questioning as to the model of motorcycle she had seen outside her shop, to which Goshe conceded her initial belief as to the model being a Honda 350 was inaccurate.
 In response to questions as to her personal character, Goshe further conceded she had previously lied under oath on two occasions (one instance of which was unrelated to the trial).

-Also to testify on July 23 was a young woman named Karen Naylor, who had frequently gone on motorcycle rides with Collins between March and June 1969 and whom he had promised to take swimming on the date of Beineman's murder, although she had been stood up on this date.
-Naylor—herself a motorcycle enthusiast—stated Collins typically rode a small green Triumph Bonneville with markedly high handlebars and a square rear-view mirror on the left handlebar, but that in the days prior to Beineman's murder, he had invariably rode a larger "blue, heavy chromed" 650cc model of the motorcycle with standard handlebars and a square rear-view mirror which he had told her he had recently acquired in California.
+Also to testify on July 23 was a young woman named Karen Naylor, who had frequently gone on motorcycle rides with Collins between March and June 1969, and whom he had promised to take swimming on the date of Beineman's murder, although he stood her up.
+Naylor—herself a motorcycle enthusiast—stated Collins typically rode a small green Triumph Bonneville with markedly high handlebars and a square rear-view mirror on the left handlebar, but that in the days prior to Beineman's murder, he had ridden a larger "blue, heavy chromed" 650cc model of the motorcycle with standard handlebars and a square rear-view mirror, which he had told her he had recently acquired in California.
 Furthermore, this witness stated that on the day Collins was arrested, she had entered his garage to observe that he had switched the handlebars on his motorcycles in order that his green Triumph now had the standard handlebars, and the larger, blue chromed model bore the distinctive high handlebars.
 Furthermore, his green Triumph now had a round "bent and crushed" rear-view mirror upon the handlebar, whereas the blue Triumph had no rear-view mirror upon the handlebars.